From the World Heritage inscription:

 Within the urban perimeter of Canterbury, three distinct cultural properties are on the World Heritage List: the modest St Martin’s Church; the ruins of St Augustine’s Abbey; and the superb Christ Church Cathedral, a breathtaking mixture of Romanesque and Perpendicular Gothic, where Archbishop Thomas Becket was murdered in 1170.
 These three monuments are milestones in the religious history of the regions of Great Britain before the Reformation.

-There are regular trains which run to Canterbury from Paddington and Victoria Stations in London.
+There are regular trains that run to Canterbury from Paddington and Victoria Stations in London.
 The trip is approximately 60-90 minutes.

 All of these monuments serve as the perfect representation of Christianity among the Anglo-Saxon kingdoms.
 These monuments and religious structures are located within the seat of the spiritual head of the Church of England.